Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

 Another way to keep them hydrated is to mist them with a squirt bottle.

-Since your beardie will enjoy bathing in the same water they drink, be sure you are changing out the water daily.
+Since your beardie will enjoy bathing in the same water they drink, be sure you change the water daily.

 Can Two Bearded Dragons Be Housed Together?